miguelraz/miguelraz.github.io/blog/dispatch.md

 \dispatch{Hey peeps, that's me!}

-... interspersed with a comments of our not-quite-yet-super-proficient-but-keeps-working-at-it-student, **miguelito**:
+... interspersed with a comments of our not-yet-super-proficient-but-keeps-working-at-it-student, **miguelito**:

 \miguelito{¡Hola Dispatch!
 Nice to meet you!}